derikb/hadleyville-online/README.md

 I have plans to add more features as time permits, see the issues in github.

-This is coded in Angular because I need to learn it for work, so there might be problems with how I use Angular.
+~~This is coded in Angular because I need to learn it for work, so there might be problems with how I use Angular.~~ Refactored to not use a framework.

 This is also me working out the issues with my [RPG Table Randomizer library](https://github.com/derikb/rpg-table-randomizer).